 It is best if you have nothing else planned after your massage treatment except to simply relax in solitude.
 A hot bath with Epsom Salt is a wonderful follow-up to a massage treatment.
 Add two cups of Epsom Salt to warm water in a standard-sized bathtub.
 Double the Epsom Salt for an oversized tub.
 Soak for at least 12 minutes.
 Epsom Salt (magnesium sulfate) is inexpensive and can be obtained at any drug store.

-However, any massage therapist working for someone else, or in someone else's establishment only gets a cut of the treatment price.
+Any therapist working for someone else, or in someone else's establishment only gets a cut of the treatment price.
 In this situation a tip is expected, and generally 15-20% is appropriate.
 An 18% tip is automatically included at many resort spas.

 This tipping arrangement is similar to eating out at a restaurant.
 The tip is part of the cost of the experience.
 One may leave the restaurant without tipping, or with an inadequate tip, however, this is socially unacceptable.
 The food server and the restaurant relies on your tip for the food server's compensation.
 Massage establishments with employees operate the same way.